 How will Slope make things fairer?

-Slope is the great equalizer and most golfers will get extra shots when they play courses that are relatively more difficult for them than for the scratch golfer.
+Slope is the great equaliser and most golfers will get extra shots when they play courses that are relatively more difficult for them than for the scratch golfer.

 The Slope Rating™ is expressed as a numerical value, where the lowest number is 55 and the highest is 155.
 The Neutral Slope Rating™ is 113.
 The higher the number, the greater the relative difficulty of the course.